core

 pub fn with_addr(self, addr: usize) -> Self;

-To help make it clear that code is “following” Strict Provenance semantics, we also provide an addr method which promises that the returned address is not part of a pointer-usize-pointer roundtrip.
+To help make it clear that code is “following” Strict Provenance semantics, we also provide an addr method which promises that the returned address is not part of a pointer-integer-pointer roundtrip.
 In the future we may provide a lint for pointer<->integer casts to help you audit if your code conforms to strict provenance.

 §Using Strict Provenance